pantheon-systems/documentation/source/_docs/support.md

 ### Custom Upstreams
 If you choose to use a custom upstream, please be aware that the scope of support is limited to verification that the externally hosted upstream repository is properly connected to the platform.

 We are unable to debug issues with the content or structure of the Custom Upstream.
-While we encourage you to explore this great way to unify multiple sites, please be aware that the burden of testing and [properly maintaining the Custom Upstream](/docs/maintain-custom-upstream/), and the negative impact if it is not done properly is inherited by your team.
+While we encourage you to explore this great way to unify multiple sites, please be aware that the responsibility of testing, [properly maintaining the Custom Upstream](/docs/maintain-custom-upstream/), and fixing any issues related to the upstream falls outside of the scope of support.

 ### Public Distributions
-If you choose to use a [public distribution](/docs/start-state/#public-distributions) (a.k.a. installation profile or distribution) in lieu of a [Pantheon provided upstream](/docs/start-state/#pantheon-upstreams) (i.e. WordPress, Drupal 8, Drupal 7), please be aware that we cannot provide platform support for it.
+If you choose to use a [public distribution](/docs/start-state/#public-distributions) (a.k.a. installation profile or distribution) in lieu of a [Pantheon provided upstream](/docs/start-state/#pantheon-upstreams) (i.e. WordPress, Drupal 8, Drupal 7), please be aware that it falls outside our scope of support.
 If the distribution you are using is behind on core releases or any of its included plugins, please contact the maintainer through [Drupal.org](https://www.drupal.org){.external} or the distribution's GitHub issue queue.

 ### Security
-We don’t maintain the integrity of the site.
+We don’t maintain the integrity of your site.
 We provide the platform on which any code can be deployed.
 We fully stand behind the platform and support that, but we aren't responsible for the code and configuration that gets deployed or any files uploaded to the site.
 We strongly encourage all developers and site owners to follow best security practices and keep core code and contributed modules and plugins up-to-date, especially with security-related releases.

 ### Debugging
-Pantheon provides a great backend, but cannot provide code-level debugging, Git training, or site architecture recommendations.
-New Relic and debugging can get you pretty far.
+Code-level debugging, Git training, and site architecture recommendations fall outside of our support scope.
+New Relic and logs can help you get to the bottom of most issues.
 We have a [comprehensive list of docs](/docs/troubleshoot/) to get you underway.
+We can recommend an agency partner for you to work with if you need additional assitance, and customers with Gold, Platinum and Diamond support plans may also access our professional services.

 ### Performance
 If your site is slow or modules aren't working, please see our [performance articles](/docs/code/#performance).
 Issues with the platform are posted on our [status page](https://status.pantheon.io).
 If there are no platform events, the solution is probably within the site's code.